List of Avatar: The Last Airbender characters: Water Tribe

+Set to be published by Dark Horse Comics on July 28, 2026, The Legend of Korra: Kya and the secret of the Sand focuses on Kya's journey of self-discovery at the edges of the Earth Kingdom.

 Kya's design was a collaboration between supervising producers Lauren Montgomery and Ki-Hyun Ryu, and co-creator Bryan Konietzko.
 Kya's outfits were designed as a callback to Katara's outfits from the original series.